 During an anxiety attack, our breathing rate and pattern changes.
 Where we would normally breath slowly from our lower lungs, we begin to breathe rapidly and shallowly from our upper lungs.
 This aids the fight or flight response as we can take in more oxygen, however, if during this time we are not physically exerting ourselves, then it can produce the phenomenon called hyperventilation.

-Luckily, changing your breathing you can reverse these symptoms.
+Luckily, changing your breathing can reverse these symptoms.
 By shifting your breathing rate and pattern, we can stimulate our bodies parasympathetic response.
-This is the body's equally powerful and opposite system to the Flight or Fight Response, and is often called the relaxation response or the rest and digest response.
+This is the body's equally powerful and opposite system to the Flight or Fight Response, it is often called the relaxation response or the rest and digest response.

 - Gently and slowly inhale through your nose, filling your lower lungs and belly.
 You might wish to first try it with one hand on your stomach and one on your chest initially.
 Your lower hand should rise while your upper hand stays still.

 - Exhale easily through your nose.
 As you exhale gently, your lower hand should fall as you empty your lower lungs

 - Continue this gentle natural breathing pattern, concentrating on filling the lower lungs and belly

 - Take a long, slow breath in through your nose, first filling your lower lungs, then your upper lungs.